Pseudo-Labeling for Kernel Ridge Regression under Covariate Shift: Introduction

 There is a recent surge of interest in the theory of transfer learning under distribution shift.
-Most works focus on the value of source data, assuming either the target data are labeled, or the target covariate distribution is known \citep{BBC10,HKp19,MFA20,YZW20,KMa21,CWe21,RCS21,TAP21,MSB22,SZa22,PMW22,WZB22}.
-When there are only finitely many unlabeled target samples, one needs to extract information about the covariate shift and incorporate that into learning. \cite{LZL20} studied doubly-robust regression under covariate shift. \cite{LHL21} obtained results for ridge regression in a Bayesian setting. \cite{MPW22} conducted an in-depth analysis of regression in an RKHS when the target covariate distribution and the source one have bounded likelihood ratio or finite $\chi^2$ divergence.
-In the former case, KRR with a properly chosen penalty was shown to be minimax optimal up to a logarithmic factor.
-The optimal penalty depends on the upper bound on the likelihood ratio, which is hard to estimate using finite data.
-Under the same setup, our estimator enjoys the optimality guarantees without the need to know the amount of covariate shift.
-In the latter case, the authors proved the optimality of a reweighted version of KRR using truncated likelihood ratios.
-It would be interesting to develop an adaptive estimator for that setting.
+Most works assume either the target data are labeled, or the target covariate distribution is known \citep{BBC10,HKp19,MFA20,YZW20,KMa21,CWe21,RCS21,TAP21,MSB22,SZa22,PMW22,WZB22}.
+When there are only finitely many unlabeled target samples, one needs to extract information about the covariate shift and incorporate that into learning. \cite{LZL20} studied doubly-robust regression under covariate shift. \cite{LHL21} obtained results for ridge regression in a Bayesian setting.
+A recent work \cite{MPW22} is the most closely related to ours, and we will discuss it in detail in \Cref{sec-excess-risk-general}.

-\paragraph{Outline} The rest of the paper is organized as follows. \Cref{sec-setup} describes the problem of covariate shift and its challenges. \Cref{sec-methodology} introduces the methodology. \Cref{sec-excess-risk-general} presents excess risk bounds for our estimator and discuss its minimax optimality. \Cref{sec-oracle} explains the power of pseudo-labeling. \Cref{sec-proofs-main} provides the proofs of our main results.
+\paragraph*{Outline} The rest of the paper is organized as follows. \Cref{sec-setup} describes the problem of covariate shift and its challenges. \Cref{sec-methodology} introduces the methodology. \Cref{sec-excess-risk-general} presents excess risk bounds for our estimator and discusses its adaptivity. \Cref{sec-oracle} explains the power of pseudo-labeling. \Cref{sec-proofs-main} provides the proofs of our main results.
 Finally, \Cref{sec-discussion} concludes the paper and discusses possible future directions.